yoonghan/Dashboard/README.md

 3. Incase one is lazy t change webpack.config.js, one can directly change it via dist/bundle.js and rename "/js/" to the desired url.
 4. Remember to change public/html/index.html to the correct .js and use production version of react.
+5. Update package.json of API-URL. *NOTE:* not using dotenv to do this.